whammou/OENG1181/EWB-challenge/brief/area.md

 * Tourist sites of interest:
   * `Taing Laing` waterfall at `Srae` village
-  * There have been some other attractions identified by the authorities but they deep in the forest `=>` a need for more infrastucture and human resources to host tourism
+  * There have been some other attractions identified by the authorities but they deep in the forest `=>` a need for more infrastructure and human resources to host tourism

-* In additional to infrastucture, it would require building the capacity of the village to host tourists
+* In additional to infrastructure, it would require building the capacity of the village to host tourists
   * General tourist experience
-  * Safety praticalities e.g
+  * Safety practicalities e.g
     * Cooking
     * Language Skills